Belly fat not only keeps you from feeling confident in a swimsuit, but has an even more sinister side: It seriously endangers your health.

 Shoulder Press: Stand on the band and hold one end of the band in the right hand.
 Starting with your right hand at your shoulder, extend the arm up and down.
 Do another eight to 12 reps with the left arm.

 Squats: Stand on the band, cross the handles and hold one in each hand.
-Bend and extend your knees and hips to perform a squat.
+Squat down as if you were sitting in a chair, then stand back up.
 Hold the band taut to provide resistance.

 Your target area is your belly, so address it with specific moves, too.
 You'll help develop muscle there and firm up the jiggle.